chakrabar/chakrabar.github.io/_posts/2017-12-17-new-features-of-csharp-7.md

         //4.
 Pattern matching (or conditional algorithms, in my words :)
         //Pattern matching lets you write powerful, compact code that can work on different Type & values of data
+        //At some level this is like overloading functions, but more Non-OO way.
+It's [1]Only one function [2]Does not need a class hierarchy
         //Basically you write (enhanced) IF & SWITCH statements that controls program flow based on "pattern" of data
         //In if-statement, pattern is checked with 'is', which works with both reference & value types
         //If the pattern matches, variables is cast and assigned to a new variable.
 Scope of the variable is only the associated code block.